uol-library/rdl-handbook/pages/data-management/data-sources.md

 There are thousands of data repositories worldwide, housing datasets from a wide range of research areas.
 Some repositories hold subject specific data, while others contain data from several different disciplines.
 Here are some suggested starting points for finding data; it is by no means an exhaustive list of data sources.

 ### At the University of Leeds
-In addition to specialist discipline data repositories the University of Leeds has its own data repository [Research Data Leeds Leeds Repository](https://archive.researchdata.leeds.ac.uk).
+In addition to specialist discipline data repositories the University of Leeds has its own data repository [Research Data Leeds Repository](https://archive.researchdata.leeds.ac.uk).

 Library: There’s the [resources page on the Library website:](https://library.leeds.ac.uk/info/1103/databases) or using Library Search will bring up anything for which the library has a subscription.
 These include some commercial databases as well as the Library's own holdings.